Get all the latest data for Belgrade

 How do I verify title and ownership history in Belgrade right now?

-The key document you should request is the property card (list nepokretnosti), which shows the current registered owner, the exact unit details, and any mortgages or encumbrances on the property.
+The single key document you should request is the "list nepokretnosti" (property card), which is the cadastre extract showing the current registered owner, the exact property details (unit number, floor, area), and any encumbrances like mortgages or annotations.

 You will find here the list of classic mistakes people make when buying a property in Belgrade.